sghaskell/integrations/collectd-cassandra/README.md

 # ![](./img/integrations_cassandra.png) Cassandra

- _This directory consolidates all the metadata associated with SignalFx's Cassandra integration with collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/java.c)_
+ This directory consolidates all the metadata associated with SignalFx's Cassandra integration with collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/java.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)